Most Modern Poultry House in the City

 From the 1920s in to the 1940s, many folks in Midtown visited 31st Street near Charlotte to get their “alive until ordered” poultry and eggs.
 Several different poultry houses operated at this location, In this 1940 photo, it was called Bowers.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
-Here’s the story behind them).
 Recently, we explored the history of on E. 31st Street Terrace between Charlotte and Campbell, a street formerly known as Glen Airy Place.
 Today’s focus is on the rest of the block between Glen Airy and E. 31st Street from Charlotte to Campbell.

 A 1941 newspaper ad for Bowers Poultry.

-Perhaps the best known business on this stretch of 31st Street was the poultry house at 809.
-In 1924, it was called Clarks, and advertised as “the biggest cleanest and most modern poultry house in the city.”
-In 1941, it was called Bowers Poultry, and advertised that poultry was “alive until ordered.”
+Perhaps the best-known business on this stretch of 31st Street was the poultry house at 809.
+In 1924, it was called Clarks and advertised as “the biggest, cleanest, and most modern poultry house in the city.”
+In 1941, it was called Bowers Poultry and advertised that poultry was “alive until ordered.”

-Other businesses came and went along the street, including a wallpaper store, a furniture maker and a mattress company.
+Other businesses came and went along the street, including a wallpaper store, a furniture maker, and a mattress company.

 An early map of the area shows the Springfield Avenue Christian Church on the southeast corner of 31st and Charlotte.
-Also known as Southside Christian, the church moved to Linwood and Forest in 1908 and changed its named to Linwood Christian.
+Also known as Southside Christian, the church moved to Linwood and Forest in 1908 and changed its name to Linwood Christian.
 After that church at Forest burned in 1939, the Community Christian Church moved to its current location at 46th and Main.

 Earliest records of the homes along Charlotte and Campbell also appear at the very end of the 1800s.